 As women age, the risk of getting breast cancer also increases.
-85% women diagnosed with breast cancer have no known risk factors other than age.
+85% of women diagnosed with breast cancer have no known risk factors other than age.

-- Regular screening mammograms are the best method available to detect breast cancer early, when it is most treatable.
+- Regular screening mammograms are the best method available to detect breast cancer early when it is most treatable.
 A mammogram can find breast cancer before a lump can be felt.
 In some cases, finding a breast tumor early may mean that a woman can choose surgery that saves her breast, or she may not need chemotherapy.

 - Regular mammography screening can save lives.
 Research estimates show that if 10,000 women age 50 were screened every year for 10 years, about 37 lives would be saved.

 How often do I need to get screened?

 Mammography is the most effective screening tool used today to find breast cancer in most women.
 However, the benefits of mammography vary by age.

 - Women ages 40-44 should talk with their healthcare provider and together decide when to start getting mammograms.

 - Women aged 45-54 should receive annual mammograms.

 - Women 55 and older can switch to mammograms every two years or can continue yearly screening.
 Screening should continue as long as a woman is in good health and is expected to live 10 years or longer.

 Benefits of Screening